krebeljk/openInjMoldSim/README.md

 ## Getting Started

-An [OpenFOAM 3.0.1 installation](http://openfoamwiki.net/index.php/Installation) is required to run the code.
-This code was run on Linux Ubuntu 14.04 LTS and Centos 6.6 (Rocks 6.2 Sidewinder).
+An [OpenFOAM installation](http://openfoamwiki.net/index.php/Installation) is required to run the code.

 Run `Allwmake` in the solver directory to compile the solver.